 Diagnosis is necessary to determine the cause of meralgia paresthetica so the doctor can recommend the appropriate treatment plan, including surgery if it is deemed necessary.

 Complete medical history

 Electrodiagnostic studies (EMG)

 Diagnostic nerve block

-Meralgia paresthetica is caused by nerve entrapment.
-The lateral femoral cutaneous nerve running through your pelvis, groin and into the thighs becomes compressed.
-This can be caused by swelling, trauma, or pressure narrowing these openings and squeezing the nerve.
+Meralgia paresthetica is caused by irritation of the nerve, most commonly from entrapment.
+The lateral femoral cutaneous nerve, which runs through the pelvis, groin and into the thighs, can become compressed due to swelling, trauma or pressure in the surrounding areas.